Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models: Our Method

 The regularization term of $L_{regp}$ for 3DMM coefficients is:

-where $\sigma_{id}$ is the eigenvalue of the shape basis and $\alpha_{exp}$ is the eigenvalue of the expression basis.
-The regularization of albedo UV maps consists of smooth and residual terms, which penalize differences with neighboring pixels and enforce a prior distribution towards the mean albedo to avoid the regressed albedo being away from the mean albedo.
+where $\sigma_{id}$ is the eigenvalue \YL{vector} of the shape basis and $\sigma_{exp}$ is the eigenvalue \YL{vector} of the expression basis. $\alpha_{id}$ is the shape \YL{parameters} and $\alpha_{exp}$ is expression \YL{parameters}. $m_{id}$ and $m_{exp}$ are the dimensions of the shape and expression parameters respectively.
+The regularization of albedo UV maps consists of smooth and residual terms, which penalize differences \YL{between} neighboring pixels and enforce a prior distribution towards the mean albedo to avoid the regressed albedo being \yl{too much} away from the mean albedo.